dart-lang/site-www/src/tools/pub/glossary.md

 relies on.

-Unlike the pubspec, which only lists immediate dependencies and allows version ranges, the lock file comprehensively pins down the entire dependency graph to specific versions of packages.
+Unlike the pubspec, which only lists immediate dependencies and allows version ranges, the lockfile comprehensively pins down the entire dependency graph to specific versions of packages.
 A lockfile ensures that you can recreate the exact configuration of packages used by an application.

 The lockfile is generated automatically for you by pub when you run [`pub get`](/tools/pub/cmd/pub-get), [`pub upgrade`](/tools/pub/cmd/pub-upgrade), or [`pub downgrade`](/tools/pub/cmd/pub-downgrade).
+Pub includes a [content hash][] for each package to check against during future resolutions.

 If your package is an application package, you will typically check this into source control.
 For library packages, you usually won't.

+[content hash]: #content-hashes

 ## SDK constraint